 Dune arrives in UK cinemas on October 21st 2021

-Dune is set on the desert planet of Arrakis, where the heir to a noble family Paul Atreides (Timothée Chalamet), arrives alongside his mother (Rebecca Ferguson) and father (Oscar Isaac).
-Their task is to rule the barren world and ensure that spice production continues to feed the galaxy’s unquenchable thirst.
-For spice extends life and enhances an individual’s consciousness while enabling interstellar space travel.
-However, a deadly plan is brewing in the imperium.
+On the desert planet of Arrakis, Paul Atreides (Timothée Chalamet), his mother (Rebecca Ferguson), and his father (Oscar Isaac) rule the barren world, ensuring the production of Spice feeds the galaxy’s unquenchable thirst – Spice extends life and enhances an individual’s consciousness, enabling interstellar space travel.
+However, unknown to the Atreides family and their loyal subjects, a deadly plan is brewing in The Imperium.

-REBECCA FERGUSON as Lady Jessica in Warner Bros.
-Pictures’ and Legendary Pictures’ action adventure “DUNE,” a Warner Bros.
+Warner Bros.
+Pictures and Legendary Pictures’ action-adventure “DUNE,” a Warner Bros.
 Pictures release.